dpc10ster/RJafrocBook/docs/06-binormal-model.md

 pdf_D\left ( \zeta \right ) = b\phi\left ( b\zeta-a \right ) = \frac{b}{\sqrt{2 \pi}}\exp\left ( -\frac{\left (b\zeta - a \right )^2}{2} \right )
 \end{equation*}

 Generation of pdfs for specified values of binormal model parameters was illustrated above (ref.
-TBA) for specified values of $\mu,\sigma$.
-Using transformations in Eqn.
-(6.2.16) the code can be readily converted to accept $a,b$  values as inputs.
+TBA to previous chapter?) for specified values of $\mu,\sigma$.
+Using transformations in Eqn. \@ref(eq:BinModabParameters) the code can be readily converted to accept $(a,b)$  values as inputs.

 ### Fitting the ROC curve
-To be described next is a method for fitting data such as in Table 6.1 to the binormal model, i.e., determining the parameters $a,b$ and the thresholds $\zeta_r , r = 1, 2, ..., R-1$, to best fit, in some to-be-defined sense, the observed cell counts.
+To be described next is a method for fitting data such as in \@ref(tab:ratingsParadigmTable1) to the binormal model, i.e., determining the parameters $a,b$ and the thresholds $\zeta_r , r = 1, 2, ..., R-1$, to best fit, in some to-be-defined sense, the observed cell counts.
 The most common method uses an algorithm called maximum likelihood.
-But before getting to that, I describe the least-square method, which is conceptually the simplest, but is not really applicable for this type of fitting.
+But before getting to that, I describe the least-square method, which is conceptually simpler, but not really applicable to this type of fitting.

 ### Least-squares estimation
 By applying the function $\Phi^{-1}$  to both sides of Eqn.
 (6.2.17), one gets (the "inverse" function cancels the "forward" function on the right hand side):